 Because of the differences in how the sous vide machines work there are distinct trade offs for each type.
 The ability to use the machine in different containers, easily control and change the temperature, and thoroughly clean and put it away are all big factors when choosing a sous vide machine.

 While it doesn't affect the cooking itself, the price of the machine is important to most people.
 You don't want to spend $1,500 if a $200 machine will get the job done for you just as well.
+And if you are on a budget you might be willing to forgo WiFi in order to save some money.

 Temperature stability is the most important factor as far as the cooking process itself goes.
 Techniques range from a variation of several degrees to as small as 0.1°C. Another factor here is how quickly a machine can bring the water back up to temperature when cold food is added.
 Most sous vide machines are pretty stable but it's worth keeping in mind.